-- Send our 2014 IBS Awareness Month press release, IFFGD Markes IBS Awareness Month with Launch of Mobile App, to your local media outlet or share a link to it on social media.
+- Send our 2015 IBS Awareness Month press release, coming soon, to your local media outlet or share a link to it on social media.

 - Download the IBS Info app and share it with others so they can find helpful information from IFFGD on IBS and chronic constipation